Search Results > Brochure

 Location: Belize and Guatemala

 Located in the tropical zones of the American continent, the Neotropics contain a diverse set of species and ecosystems, as well as a broader range of interactions compared with other tropical regions of the world.
 Its two coasts and its mountainous system, which provides numerous and varied microclimates, contribute to the land’s natural wealth, both in terms of species and ecosystems.

 The weather in Central America is warm and generally pleasant this time of year but varies greatly and can sometimes be unpredictable.
 Be prepared for rain and sunshine!
 Expect 70-80 degrees this time of year.

 Accommodation: Students will be housed in cabins at Possum Point Field Station and Wee Wee Caye Marine Lab.
 In some scenarios, there is no air conditioning or heat, but conditions should be quite comfortable this time of year.
-Housing at Maya Mountain is a bit more modern, with electricity, running water, air conditioning and limited internet access.
+Housing at Maya Mountain is a bit more modern, with electricity, running water, air conditioning and limited Internet access.
 There are no in-room bath facilities, but common bath/shower facilities are available for men and women.
 Housing at Black Orchid will be the most comfortable of the trip.
 Rooms are air conditioned with in-room bathroom and showers, and Internet access.